steffen-liersch/Liersch.Json/README.md

 **Version 2.x is currently being developed on [this branch](https://github.com/steffen-liersch/Liersch.Json/tree/dev).**

-Liersch.Json is a small .NET library for parsing and generating JSON documents.
+`Liersch.Json` is a small .NET library for parsing and generating JSON documents.
 The library is written in C# 3.0 supporting the following .NET platforms:

 - from .NET Framework 2.0
 - from .NET Core 1.0
 - from .NET Standard 1.0
+- Mono
 - .NET Micro Framework 4.4
-- Mono

 The file size of the compiled library is only ≈25 kB.
 All major changes are logged in the [CHANGELOG.md](https://github.com/steffen-liersch/Liersch.Json/blob/dev/CHANGELOG.md) file.

 ## Getting Started

 The easiest and the fastest way to integrate the library into a project is to use the [Liersch.Json package published on NuGet](https://www.nuget.org/packages/Liersch.Json).
-For older projects (before .NET 4.0) the library has to be compiled and integrated manually.
+For older projects (before .NET Framework 4.0) the library has to be compiled and integrated manually.
 In order to compile the project for the outdated .NET Micro Framework, the compiler symbol `NETMF` must be defined in addition.

-## Migration from 1.x
+## Migration from Version 1.x

-- The type name prefix `SL` used in version 1.x has been removed.
+- The type name prefix `SL` used in version 1.x has been removed in version 2.x.
 - Reflection-based classes have been moved to a new library.

-## Parsing
+## Parsing JSON Documents

 The static function `JsonNode.Parse` should be used to parse JSON document in restrictive mode.
 The input document should be formatted correctly.
 Otherwise a `JsonException` is thrown.

 For less restrictive parsing an instance of `JsonParser` must be created.
 There are different properties to configure the parsing mode.
-In JSON strings must be delimited by double-quotation marks.
-The parser also accepts single-quotation marks if property AreSingleQuotesAllowed is true.
+In JSON documents, strings must be delimited by double-quotation marks.
+The parser also accepts single-quotation marks if property `AreSingleQuotesAllowed` is `true`.

 ```cs
 public static void RunExample1()